 Your baby is growing bigger, which can make it hard to find a good sleeping position.
 If you've always been a back- or stomach-sleeper, you might have trouble getting used to sleeping on your side (as doctors recommend).
 Also, shifting around in bed becomes harder as you get bigger.

-Other things may keep you from sleeping:
+Other things that may keep you from sleeping include:

 Try sleeping on your side.
 Lying on your side with your knees bent will likely be the most comfortable position.
 It makes it easier for your heart to pump because it keeps the baby from putting pressure on the large vein that carries blood back to the heart from your legs.